Note-sv/Protocol/NOTE-User-Protocol-English.md

 >Copyright notice and instructions

 >ChainBow Co.
-Ltd. And the author Long LI reserve all rights.
-It is also publicly licensed for non-commercial applications based on the BitcoinSV blockchain network.
-No liability shall be assumed for any errors or inaccuracies that may arise in this document.
+Ltd. and author Long LI retain all rights.
+This document is publicly licensed for non-commercial applications based on the BitcoinSV blockchain network.
+No liability is assumed for any errors or inaccuracies that may appear in this document.

->The content of this article is the user agreement White Paper.
-Users of NoteSV software can use this protocol to recover all their personal data with their own mnemonics.
+>This document is a user agreement white paper.
+Users of NoteSV software can use this protocol to recover all their personal data using their own mnemonics.

->For commercial use of this agreement, please contact support@chainbow.io for a paid licensing and a more detailed technical white paper.
+>For commercial use of this agreement, please contact support@chainbow.io for paid licensing and a more detailed technical white paper.

 ## 1. Introduction

-We propose a new protocol for private data storage in distributed peer-to-peer Internet, which uses the underlying blockchain to store the data in a directed graph structure.
-The protocol uses BIP32 standard to determine the generating rules of the private key, uses the Electrum BIE1 ECIES algorithm to encrypt the data, specifies the storage format of the data, and realizes the rules of adding, deleting, changing and sharing the data.
+We propose a new protocol for private data storage in a distributed peer-to-peer internet, which uses the underlying blockchain to store the data in a directed graph structure.
+The protocol uses the BIP32 standard to determine the rules for generating the private key, employs the Electrum BIE1 ECIES algorithm to encrypt the data, specifies the data storage format, and implements the rules for adding, modifying, deleting, and sharing the data.

-According to the NOTE protocol, your information security does not need to trust any third party, to achieve data security and storage security, only mnemonic holders can access.
-And the data is not stored on a specified third party server or cloud service.
+According to the NOTE protocol, your information security does not require trust in any third party.
+Data security and storage security are achieved, and only mnemonic holders can access the data.
+The data is not stored on a specific third-party server or cloud service.

-This is a layer-2 solution, built on the set-in-stone Bitcoin protocol and the consensus rule of the blockchain.
+This is a layer-2 solution, built on the immutable Bitcoin protocol and the consensus rule of the blockchain.

-The protocol supports high-concurrency chaining of data from the same mnemonic account, encryption and decryption of each record using unpredictable random public-private keys, sharing of encrypted data between multiple users, and other features.
+The protocol supports high-concurrency chaining of data from the same mnemonic account, encryption and decryption of each record using unpredictable random public-private keys, sharing of encrypted data among multiple users, and other features.

-## 2. Prepare the knowledge
+## 2. Prerequisite Knowledge
 ### 2.1 BIP32

-[BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki) defined an algorithm of private key derived from mnemonic.
-The corresponding public key and public key Hash (i.e. address) can be obtained by the private key.
+[BIP32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki) defines an algorithm for deriving a private key from a mnemonic.
+The corresponding public key and public key hash (i.e., address) can be obtained from the private key.

 ### 2.2 Electrum BIE1 ECIES

-[Electrum BIE1 ECIES](https://github.com/benw46/BIE1) defined how to encrypt and decrypt data using the elliptic curve algorithm.
+[Electrum BIE1 ECIES](https://github.com/benw46/BIE1) defines how to encrypt and decrypt data using the elliptic curve algorithm.

 ### 2.3 Bitcom

-[Bitcom](https://bitcom.bitdb.network/#/?id=bitcom) protocol defined each account namespace.
+[Bitcom](https://bitcom.bitdb.network/#/?id=bitcom) protocol defines each account namespace.

 ## 3. NOTE Protocol
-### 3.1 Derived index and private key derived path
+### 3.1 Derived Index and Private Key Derivation Path

 ```plain
 m/purpose'/coin_type'/account'/target/quotient/remainder
 ```
-define:
+where:

 ```plain
 purpose = 44